 Following thoughtful review and consideration, the Board of Trustees selected these exceptional pieces to be featured on the cover of the annual Holiday cards.
 We extend heartfelt congratulations to the talented student artists whose creativity will be showcased in this special way.

 We also want to express our gratitude to all the students who participated.
-Your imaginative and creative submissions were a joy to see and made for difficult decisions school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations.
+Your imaginative and creative submissions were a joy to see and made for difficult decisions

 Status & Relationship to Superintendent Leadership Quality Standard (SLQS):